raul23/equifax-data-breach/README.rst

 `:information_source:`

   These are evidence that I was able to gather from non governmental sources such as from mainstream newspapers.
-As it is customary with journalists, the information they provide will probably come from anonymous sources and hence their statements will prove difficult (or almost impossible) to corroborate.
+However, as you may see, the information provided by journalisys will probably come from anonymous sources and hence their statements may prove difficult (or almost impossible) to corroborate.

 ..
 TODO: add more non governmental sources